 T IS now some twelve years since the first man-made satellite was placed in earth orbit.
 Since those faltering steps, space technology has expanded and achieved results undreamed of only a decade ago.
-Men have landed on the moon, vast new satellite communications systems have sprung up, ships and aircraft can navigate by satellite, scientists can probe the upper atmosphere, meteorological satellites are daily improving our weather forecasting, and military reconnaissance can be accomplished by satellite as well as by aircraft.
+Men have landed

 In all this, Britain has watched the US with growing envy.
 British scientists, realizing that they were fast falling behind their American cousins in technique, did all they could to persuade their government to spend more money on space, with little result.
 Britain's finances, never strong, have been at low ebb for some time, and the Labor-controlled government of Harold Wilson, replaced by the Conservatives in the June election, had been more interested in expending money on social services than on technology.
-Thus Britain's space effort has had to be limited to one major single-stage rocket (Blue Streak), a number of smaller scientific rockets, ground stations for satellite communications, and acting as subcontractor to some of the vast US aerospace companies.
+Thus Britain's space effort has had to be limited to one major singlestage rocket (Blue Streak), a number of smaller scientific rockets, ground stations for satellite communications, and acting as subcontractor to some of the vast US aerospace companies.